CLDMV/node-android-tv-remote/README.md

 - `log` - Emitted for all operations (info, warn, error, debug levels)
 - `error` - Emitted when errors occur (structured error data)
+- `screencap-start` - Emitted when screenshot capture begins
+- `screencap-captured` - Emitted when raw screenshot is captured
+- `screencap-processing` - Emitted when image processing begins
+- `screencap-ready` - Emitted when processed stream is ready
+- `screencap-saved` - Emitted when screenshot is saved to file
+- `screencap-complete` - Emitted when entire screenshot operation completes

 ### Properties

 - `isConnected` - Boolean indicating connection status
 - `initPromise` - Promise that resolves when initialization completes
+- `lastScreencapData` - Buffer/Stream containing the last captured screenshot data

 See JSDoc comments in source code for full API documentation.